Guy Davis (artist): Early Comics Career 1985 - 2010

-At the 2011 ECCC, Davis announced he would no longer be the ongoing B.P.R.D. artist.
-Since leaving comics, Davis has moved to a career in conceptual design, providing concept art, character design and storyboards for film, television and video games.
-He worked on Pacific Rim, designing the Kaiju Otachi and Slattern, various props and storyboards.
-Other conceptual design projects for director Guillermo del Toro include Crimson Peak, The Strain TV series and The Simpsons Treehouse of Horror XXIV opening.
-He has also provided concept for Steven Universe, ParaNorman, The Mill at Calder's End, Pinocchio, and video game projects including Evolve and InSane.
+Since leaving comics, Davis has moved to a career in Conceptual Design and Production Design, providing concept art, character design and storyboards for film, television and video games.
+He worked on Pacific Rim, designing the Kaiju Otachi and Slattern, along with various props and storyboards.
+Other conceptual design projects for director Guillermo del Toro include Cabinet of Curiosities where he worked as series creature designer, Nightmare Alley, The Shape of Water, Crimson Peak, The Strain TV series, The Simpsons Treehouse of Horror XXIV opening and the Frankenstein film from the director.
+He was also the award winning Production Designer and Character Designer on Guillermo del Toro's Pinocchio.
+Other concept and character design work includes Antlers, The Sea Beast, Lost in Space, MST3k: The Return, Steven Universe, ParaNorman, The Mill at Calder's End, The Haunted Swordsman, Asura, Big City Greens, Monster Hunter and We are Zombies, along with Costume Concept for Lord of the Rings: The Rings of Power and video game projects including Evolve, InSane, Gears of War 4, Diablo IV, State of Decay 3 and Alone in the Dark (2024).